SWP Explained: How Systematic Withdrawal Plans Create a Retirement Income Stream

 1. Regular Predictable Income

-SWP mimics a salary or pension — fixed monthly credits to your bank account — without surrendering the entire investment.2.
+SWP mimics a salary or pension — fixed monthly credits to your bank account — without surrendering the entire investment.
+You choose the date and amount.2.
 Tax Efficiency Over FD/RD

-Fixed deposits tax interest as income at your slab rate.
-SWP withdrawals (from equity funds held >1 year) attract 12.5% LTCG only on the gains portion — not the principal.
-For moderate tax brackets, this is meaningfully more efficient.3.
-Corpus Preservation
+Fixed deposits tax interest as income at your slab rate every year — even if you reinvest it.
+SWP withdrawals (from equity funds held over 1 year) attract 12.5% LTCG only on the gains portion — not the principal portion of each withdrawal.
+For someone in the 30% income tax bracket, this difference can be worth lakhs over a 20-year retirement.3.
+Corpus Preservation and Growth

 Done right, SWP allows your investment to outlive your withdrawal needs.
-Unlike annuities, you retain capital ownership.4.
-Flexibility
+Unlike annuities, you retain full capital ownership — your heirs inherit whatever corpus remains.4.
+Inflation Protection

 | Fund Type | Holding Period | Tax on Gains |